Beckhoff-USA-Community/TC_EventVideoPlayback/README.md

 You can easily make use of this new service with existing TcVision Projects.
 There are 4 main components that need to be addressed.

-1. Add the SPT Vision Library to the Resources section of the PLC Project (v 3.0.2.1 or later)
+1. Add the SPT Vision Library to the References section of the PLC Project (v 3.0.2.1 or later)

 2. Instantiate a new FB_ImageToVideo and TriggerEvent BOOL
    ```Structured Text